7 Great Lessons You Can Learn From Earth Day 2022

 Roughly half of Earth’s tropical forests have already been cleared, taking away habitats for animals, plants, and people while also absorbing carbon dioxide from the atmosphere.
 Reforestation can provide jobs to millions, stabilize land, prevent erosion, landslides, mudslides, natural disasters, increase soil quality, and so much more.

-We destroy habitats, over-fish, over-hunt, burn forests, and dump trash into the oceans.
 Our lives would not be possible without the ecosystems that plants and animals create.
-They directly affect our lives by providing us with food, air, and water.
+They directly affect our lives by providing us with food, air, and water, yet we destroy habitats, over-fish, over-hunt, and burn forests down.

 By addressing goals that build up the community such as equal rights, fair pay, equal representation, and more, communities can affect real change.
 Not only does it help to make the community a better place, but these policies and changes can work their way through local government and influence others to do the same.

-Billions of people around the world (including the U.S.) lack education about climate change and sustainable policies.
+Billions of people around the world lack education about climate change and sustainable policies.
 The lack of education denies our future leaders, who are living in climate change, the opportunities to create solutions.

 It may seem like the actions of one won’t make a difference, but that’s far from the truth.